 Let’s face it: unless you’re a WFH Mary Poppins, there’s only so much you can put inside your desk drawers.
 And you don’t want to go shuffling through a stack of papers every time you need a really essential document.

 The easiest storage space solution?
 A desktop file organizer from Russel and Hazel.
 This minimalist organizer features:

 - Clear acrylic plastic so you can easily view your documents

 - Sleek, polished edges so it’s safe to browse through in frantic moments

 If a rainbow color scheme is part of your cute home office vision, you could place a different colored folder in each slot.

 #5 Work Tote or Messenger Bag

 Just because you’re working from home doesn’t mean you’re never on the go.

-At BÈIS, we know how difficult it is to find a do-it-all bag that’s safe enough for your laptop, professional enough for work, and fashionable enough to take to dinner afterwards.
+At BÈIS, we know how difficult it is to find a do-it-all black messenger bag that’s safe enough for your laptop, professional enough for work, and fashionable enough to take to dinner afterwards.
 That’s why we’ve designed two versatile work totes for taking your WFH setup on the road.

 Depending on whether you’re a minimalist or maximalist, try out: